SPAY/NEUTER

 https://pendletonpaws.org/spayneuter/income-guidelines-pricing/

 Follow the link to fill out either the Cat or Dog spay/neuter forms below to get on the list for the next available clinic.
-Cats: the waitlist is long, please indicate on the form if it is urgent, and please explore other clinic options.
-Dogs over 25 pounds: the waitlist is long.
-Dogs under 25 pounds: we can usually get them into a clinic in a month or two.
+Cats: the waitlist is almost caught up, please indicate on the form if it is urgent.
+Dogs over 20 pounds: the waitlist is long.
+Dogs under 20 pounds: we can usually get them into a clinic in a month or two.

 Cat Spay/Neuter Request Form